VUnit/vunit/README.md

 &copy; 2014-2015 Lars Asplund, lars.anders.asplund@gmail.com.

 ##OSVVM
 OSVVM is redistributed with VUnit for your convenience and is located under [vhdl/osvvm](vhdl/osvvm).
-Derivative work is also loacated under [examples/osvvm\_integration/src](examples/osvvm_integration/src).
+Derivative work is also located under [examples/osvvm\_integration/src](examples/osvvm_integration/src).
 These files are licensed under the terms of [ARTISTIC License](http://www.perlfoundation.org/artistic_license_2_0).

 &copy; 2010 - 2014 by SynthWorks Design Inc.  All rights reserved.